jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 **But is it lossless?** As far as I can tell, [Shairport Sync should support lossless streaming](https://github.com/mikebrady/shairport-sync/issues/1205), but from some very basic network-watching it looks like devices using Airplay are transmitting at about 800-1000Kbps.
 This is theoretically better than the 256Kbps AAC stream at least, but I need to do some proper bit-perfect comparisons to see to if what it actually plays back looks correct.

+**Do I really need lossless?** Not really.
+I can't reliably pass a [lossless quality blind test](https://www.npr.org/sections/therecord/2015/06/02/411473508/how-well-can-you-hear-audio-quality), so the most tangible difference is more bandwidth and storage usage. **But**, there is a peace of mind for me in knowing that what I'm sending through my system is as unaltered from source as possible—before I make [my own alterations](https://www.minidsp.com/applications/digital-room-correction/drc-basics), of course.

 In any case, the casting experience from Mac works as-expected, and even works well with Windows (if you're willing to use Airplay 2).

 #### Casting from Windows

-As mentioned, Airplay 2 isn't supported from the Apple Music on Windows (AMW) app, but with Docker you can easily run two instances of Shairport Sync.
+Unfortunately, after setting up Shairport Sync, I discovered that the Windows AM app does **not** support Airplay 2 for some reason.

 <figure>
 {{ image(url="windows-airplay-2.png", alt="Incompatibility between Apple Music on Windows and Airplay 2 devices", no_hover=true) }}
 <figcaption>AMW playback error with Airplay 2</figcaption>
 </figure>

-Obviously, you could just run a single Airplay 1 instance and call it a day, but where's the fun in that?
+Obviously, you could just run a single Airplay 1 instance (`mikebrady/shairport-sync:classic`) instead and call it a day, but where's the fun in that?

 <details>
 <summary>Running Airplay 1 and 2 so that I can stream from Windows</summary>